SpinyN0rman/sophienorthroptech/content/posts/tired-tuesday.md

 +++
 Also didn’t set an alarm to wake up at a decent time.
 Also didn’t make time for breakfast for the first time in about three weeks - have been doing well!

 Big fortnightly food shop.
 Left fresh fruit and veg until last and ran out of trolley room.
-Andi assured me when I returned home that it takes a while longer than I think for people to become malnourished.
+Andi assured me when I returned home that it takes a while longer than I likely think for people to become malnourished.
 Point taken.

 I didn’t manage the call with school friends we’d hoped for - looking forward to this tomorrow now instead.